onepub-dev/dcli/README.md

 cli>
 ```

-You're now offically in the land of DShell magic.
+You're now offically in the land of DCli magic.

 Faster you say?

 Read the section on [compiling](#compiling-to-native) your script to make it run even faster.

-## DShell clean
+## DCli clean
-If you change the structue of your DShell script project then you need to run `dshell clean` so that DShell sees the changes you have made.
+If you change the structue of your DCli script project then you need to run `dcli clean` so that DCli sees the changes you have made.

 What constitutes a structural changes?
-* adding an `@pubspec` annotation to your DShell script
+* adding an `@pubspec` annotation to your DCli script
 * creating a `pubspec.yaml` file in your scripts directory.
 * creating a `lib` directory in your script's directory.
 * editing an existing `pubspec.yaml`
 * editing an existing `@pubspec` annotation

 What doesn't constitue a structural change?
-* editing your DShell script
+* editing your DCli script

 If you make a structure change simply call

 ```
-dshell clean <scriptname.dart>
+dcli clean <scriptname.dart>
 ```

 Your script is now ready to run.

-# DShell and futures
+# DCli and futures
 if your not a Dart programmer (yet) one of the most difficult things about Dart are Futures.
 If you are familiar with Javascript then a Future is the equivalent of a Promise.

 ## Just ignore Futures
 If your not familiar with Dart or Javascript then for the moment you can just ignore futures.

-DShell works very hard to ensure that you don't need to worry about Futures.
+DCli works very hard to ensure that you don't need to worry about Futures.

 This is very intentional.

-If you stick to using DShell's built in functions then you can completely ignore Futures.
+If you stick to using DCli's built in functions then you can completely ignore Futures.
 If you start importing Dart's core libraries or third party libraries then you need to pay attention to return types.

 The first time you try to call a method or function that returns a `Future` then you will know its time to come back here and read about Futures.

 Until then you can just skip this section.

-## How DShell manages futures
+## How DCli manages futures

-DShell does not stop you using `await`, `Futures`, `Isolates` or any other Dart functionallity.
+DCli does not stop you using `await`, `Futures`, `Isolates` or any other Dart functionallity.
 Its all yours to use and abuse as you will.

-DShells global functions however intentially avoid `Futures`.
+DClis global functions however intentially avoid `Futures`.

-They aim of DShell is to create a Bash like simplicity to system maintenance.  `Futures` are great and all but they do make the code more complex and harder to read.
+They aim of DCli is to create a Bash like simplicity to system maintenance.  `Futures` are great and all but they do make the code more complex and harder to read.

 Futures also can make your scripts a little dangerous.
 If you copy a file and then want to append to the copied file, you had better be certain that the copy command has completed before you start the append.
-DShell's global functions remove those complications.
+DCli's global functions remove those complications.

-If you are interested in how we avoid using `Futures` read up on `waitFor` and check out DShell's own `waitForEx` function that does stacktrace repair when an exception is thrown.
+If you are interested in how we avoid using `Futures` read up on `waitFor` and check out DCli's own `waitForEx` function that does stacktrace repair when an exception is thrown.

 When you need to use futures you can read up on them in the Dart language Tour:

 https://dart.dev/guides/language/language-tour

-# Using DShell functions
+# Using DCli functions
-Lets start by looking at the some of the built in functions that DShell supports.
+Lets start by looking at the some of the built in functions that DCli supports.

-DShell exposes a range of built-in functions which are Dart global functions.
+DCli exposes a range of built-in functions which are Dart global functions.

-These functions are the core of how DShell provides a very Bash like feel to writing DShell scripts.
+These functions are the core of how DCli provides a very Bash like feel to writing DCli scripts.

 These functions make strong use of named arguments with intelligent defaults so mostly you can use the minimal form of the function.